4082-Rakshita/4082-Rakshita/README.md

 - 👋 Hi, I’m @4082-Rakshita
 - 👀 I’m interested in frontend development
-- 🌱 I’m currently learning web development and working on my coding skills
+- 🌱 I’m currently learning web development and working on  coding skills
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me rakshitasharmajee@gmail.com